arcos33/Bluetooth-Demo/README.md

 1. The app will start on the "Searching" view.
 It'll stay there until a HR monitor is detected.

-2. The user holds an HR monitor and waits perhaps 5 seconds at most for the iOS device to find the peripheral.

-3. Once found, the navigation controller will push the "Monitor Found" view on to the stack.
-That view will persist until the "body location" data is received from the bluetooth monitor.
+2. Once a monitor has been found, the navigation controller will push the "Monitor Found" view on to the stack.
+That view will persist until a valid heart rate starts coming through.
+From my testing I can confirm that it pushes a heart rate of 0 for the first 10 seconds, then it will start pushing the actual heart rate.

-4. Once that data is received the navigation controller will push the "HeartRate" view on to the stack and the heart image will start pulsating with the users heartbeat.
+3. Once that a valid heart rate is received the navigation controller will push the "HeartRate" view on to the stack and the heart image will start pulsating with the users heartbeat.

-5. The heartrate will be 000 bpm until the delegate starts receiving information (ususally 5-10 seconds).

-## Removing bluetooth monitor

-**\**This functionality is still being implemented.
-It is not working yet.**
+## No signal

 The app is checking for a heartbeat continuously.
-If it stops detecting a heartrate for more than 10 seconds the navigation controller will pop both views and show the root view (Searching view).
+If it stops detecting a heartrate the navigation controller will pop both views using delegation and show the root view (Searching view).